delta-exchange/just-the-docs/docs/trading-guide/OrderTypes.md

 Trigger Price can be based off one of the three price indices: (a) Mark Price, (b) Last Traded Price, or (c) Index Price (i.e. price of the contract's underlying).
 By default, Mark Price is used as the Triggering Index.

-It is important to note that currently only **Mark Price** can be used to specify the Trigger Price of a stop order.
-In the case of a Buy stop order, the stop price must be below the current Mark Price.
-Correspondingly, for a Sell stop order, the stop price must be above the current Mark Price.

 A stop order thus has three states:
 - _Untriggered_- Market has not reached the Trigger Price.
 - _Triggered_ - Market has reached the Trigger Price.
 The stop order has become active and has entered the order book.
 In the case of a Buy stop order, the stop price must be below the current value of the Triggering Index.
 Correspondingly, for a Sell stop order, the stop price must be above the current value of the Triggering Index.